Tyus Jones: Personal life

 Jones' parents are Rob and Debbie.
-He has three brothers: Tre, who plays for the San Antonio Spurs, and two half-brothers, Jadee Jones and Reggie Bunch, who also played college basketball in the United States.
+He has three brothers: Tre, who plays for the Chicago Bulls, and two half-brothers, Jadee Jones and Reggie Bunch, who also played college basketball in the United States.
 His parents are divorced.
 Jones is from a basketball family.
 His mother, Debbie, also played point guard and led Devils Lake High School to the North Dakota high school championship.
 Rob Jones, his father, stands at 6 ft 6 in and played for University of Wisconsin–Parkside in the 1980s when they competed at the Division III level.
 His aunt Darcy Cascaes, DeLaSalle High School's athletic director, earned two high school state championships at Devils Lake and was an all-conference guard for University of North Dakota.
 Al Nuness, whom Tyus refers to as an uncle, was a captain for Minnesota Gophers basketball in the 1960s.
 His cousin Jared Nuness was 1997 Minnesota Gatorade player of the year and runner-up Minnesota Mr. Basketball.

 Jones was named after Tyus Edney.
 Jones has been friends with Jahlil Okafor since age 8.
 Jones played American football quarterback in middle school and was also a respected baseball pitcher and shortstop.
 Jones has also represented Team USA in youth basketball competitions.

 Jones and his longtime girlfriend Carrie Yeakey were engaged before the 2019-20 NBA season.
 Jones and his fiancée had a son Tyus Jr. on May 5, 2020.